tensor-compiler/taco/README.md

     cd <taco-directory>/python_bindings
     make html

-Before generating the documentation, you must have first built the Python API (by following the [instructions above](#building-python-api)) as well as installed the following dependencies:
+Before generating the documentation, you must have built the Python API (by following the [instructions above](#building-python-api)) as well as installed the following dependencies:

     pip install sphinx
     pip install numpydoc